Romy London

 Marinated tofu block sliced into 2 halves on a chopping board.

-Step 2: Fat layer
+Step 2: Make fat layer

 Vegan fat layer for pork belly in a black pan with a spatula stirring.